hardevsingh/rbc-pos/README.md

-To test: 'mvn test' from base directory
+Program to calculate cost of items in shopping basket To run tests: 'mvn test' from base directory